Dsek-LTH/Website-prev/README.md

 If you questions is of a bigger nature, such as collaboration with Dsek, our development team or questions regarding the project as whole, please contact [Mattemagikern](https://github.com/Mattemagikern) or [Axel Wihlborg](https://github.com/axelwihlborg).

 ## Branches
-Currently we have 2 main branches, master and dev. dev is the development branch, all pull requests shall be aimed at dev. master is our release branch and is unreachable to everyone except the Admin team.
-Here our current website with it's features will be and as soon as we've made major improvments on the dev branch we will merge them with master and change the hosted website to the code in master!
+Currently we only have a master branch, and PRs are aimed towards the master branch.
+Master is our release branch and is unreachable to everyone except the Admin team.

+Feature branches may be used to implement new features, an example would be creating an "Admin Panel branch" when developing an Admin page.

 Any questions, suggestions or complaints reach out to one of the admins.